orbitmines/archive/projects/Ray Calculi & Physics.md

 DEG = 18 cH setup with accounting for mass averaging should give tghe right kind of number.

+Likely have all the tools now to guess at the lattice scale

 Ray takes x steps to cross x density, what if it's a probabiltiy , or needsw to traverse some local structure that has some chance of deviating from the density x